arctelix/.dotsys/README.md

 You already know how to use it!
 -------------------------------

-A repo is any github repository containing topic-centric dotfiles.
-Dotsys actions are install, uninstall, update, upgrade, & freeze

 #### BASIC ACTIONS

+Dotsys actions are install, uninstall, update, upgrade, & freeze.
+These actions can be applied to all topics, a single topic, or a list of topics.

 Perform action on all topics:
 > dotsys \<action\>